-Pursuant to default of Delhi Metro Rail Corporation (DMRC) Arbitration Award is sub-judice and was last listed for hearing on July 23, 2019 in Hon'ble Supreme Court and it was directed by Honorable Supreme Court not to declare the account as Non Performing Asset vide Order dated April 22, 2019 - (On interim relief application) Refer Note 27(a) and 35 of the Notes to Accounts.
+Pursuant to default of Delhi Metro Rail Corporation (DMRC) Arbitration Award is sub-judice and was last listed for hearing on October 07, 2020 in Honorable Supreme Court and it was directed by Honorable Supreme Court not to declare the account as Non Performing Asset vide Order dated April 22, 2019 - (On interim relief application) Refer Note 23(a) and 30 of the Notes to Accounts.
+Next Hearing is scheduled to take place on July 06, 2021.

 - ix) In our opinion and according to the information and explanation given to us during the course of audit, the company did not raise any money by way of initial public offer or further public offer (including debt instruments) and term loans during the year.
-Therefore clause (ix) of the Order is not applicable. - x) In our opinion and according to the information and explanations given to us, no fraud on the company or by the company, by its officers or employees has been noticed or reported during the year. - xi) In our opinion and to the best of our information and according to the explanations given to us, the company has complied with the provisions of section 197 of the Act. - xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company.
+Therefore clause (ix) of the Order is not applicable. - x) In our opinion and according to the information and explanations given to us, no fraud on the Company or by the Company, by its officers or employees has been noticed or reported during the year. - xi) In our opinion and to the best of our information and according to the explanations given to us, the Company has complied with the provisions of section 197 of the Act. - xii) In our opinion and according to the information and explanations given to us, the Company is not a Nidhi company.
 Therefore, clause (xii) of the Order is not applicable to the Company. - xiii) In terms of the information and explanations given by the company and the books and records examined by us and to the best of our knowledge and belief, we state that transactions with the related parties are in compliance with sections 177 & 188 of the Act, where applicable and details of such transactions have been disclosed in Ind AS financial statements as required by the applicable accounting standards. - xiv) In terms of the information and explanations given by the Company and the books and records examined by us and to the best of our knowledge and belief, we state that the Company has not made any preferential allotment of Shares or debentures during the year except receipt of sub-ordinate debt from the promoter company. - xv) In terms of the information and explanations given by the Company and the books and records examined by us and to the best of our knowledge and belief, we state that the Company has not entered into noncash transaction with directors or persons connected with him.
 Therefore, clause (xv) of the Order is not applicable to the Company. - xvi) In our opinion and according to the information and explanation given to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.